Software-Aurora-Lab/scenoRITA-Autoware/NOTES.md

 To resolve this, we may have two solutions:
 1. Identify more planning topics and modify the source code accordingly
 2. Modify the source code to compress the ROS bag file (Additional notes: the compressed ROS bag file should be de-compressed and then analyzed)

+## Compatibility

+Currently, the reduced installation of Autoware is compatible with the Autoware Universe v1.0 branch.
+However, you might encounter issues if you pair the reduced installation with the Autoware Universe main branch, as Autoware developers are actively evolving the custom ROS messages and services.